briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     plate that displays the distinctive number and registration mark assigned to the motor vehicle by the Ohio Director of Public Safety, including any county identification sticker and any validation sticker when required by and issued under Ohio R.C.
-4503.19 and 4503.191.
+[4503.19][ORC Section 4503.19] and 4503.191.
     However a commercial tractor shall display the license plate on the front of the commercial tractor.

     2. _(2)_ The license plate shall be securely fastened so as not to swing, and shall not be covered by any material that obstructs its visibility.

     3. _(3)_ No person to whom a temporary motor vehicle license registration has been issued for the use of a motor vehicle under Ohio R.C.
-4503.182, and no operator of that motor vehicle, shall fail to display the temporary motor vehicle license registration in plain view from the rear of the vehicle either in the rear window or on an external rear surface of the motor vehicle.
+    [4503.182][ORC Section 4503.182], and no operator of that motor vehicle, shall fail to display the temporary motor vehicle license registration in plain view from the rear of the vehicle either in the rear window or on an external rear surface of the motor vehicle.

     4. _(4)_ No person shall cover a temporary motor vehicle license registration by any material that obstructs its visibility.\